What Was the Rowlatt Act: History and Impact

 The Rowlatt Act in Educational Context

-Your Class 10 curriculum focuses on the rise of Indian nationalism.
-The Rowlatt Act is a prime example of how British policies fueled these sentiments.
+The Class 10 curriculum focuses on the rise of Indian nationalism.
+What Was the Rowlatt Act is a prime example of how British policies fueled these sentiments.
 It shows the growing tension between British rule and the Indian people’s desire for self-governance.

-What was the Rowlatt Act of 1919 mcq?
+What was the Rowlatt Act of 1919 MCQs?

 Here are some multiple-choice questions (MCQs) related to the Rowlatt Act of 1919: